Heavy lake-effect snow creates treacherous travel in Great Lakes region as widespread Arctic chill freezes US

 (CNN) — Biting cold temperatures – below-freezing in some areas – will sweep across a large swath of the United States Sunday while record-breaking, lake-effect snow makes post-holiday travel treacherous and nearly “impossible” in parts of the Great Lakes region.

-People in parts of New York, Pennsylvania and Ohio faced low temperatures and several inches of snow over the weekend.
+People in parts of New York, Pennsylvania and Ohio faced low temperatures and several feet of snow over the weekend.

 Near Lake Erie in Conneaut, Ohio, where additional snow accumulation could reach up to 5 inches on Sunday, a home’s roof appeared to be draped in snow Saturday, video shared with CNN by resident Ashley Drew shows.
 The home’s blue front door was only partially visible behind a wall of snow, as snow continued to fall.